mogoson/MGS.Localization/UnityProject/Assets/MGS.Packages/DesignPattern/Plugins/MGS.DesignPattern.md

 public abstract class Singleton<T> where T : class{}

 /// <summary>
-/// Provide a single instance with a timer to tick update for the specified type T;
+/// Provide a single instance to update for the specified type T;
 /// Inheritance class should with the sealed access modifier
 /// and a private parameterless constructor to ensure singleton.
 /// </summary>
 /// <typeparam name="T">Specified type.</typeparam>
-public abstract class SingleTimer<T> : Singleton<T> where T : class{}
+public abstract class SingleUpdater<T> : Singleton<T> where T : class
 ```

 ## Usage